myTselection/Carbu_com/README.md

 - Add 'Carbu.com' integration via HA Settings > 'Devices and Services' > 'Integrations'
 - Provide country, postal code and select the desired sensors
    - If your postal code is not unique, the name of the town can be selected from the dropdown in the next step of the setup config flow.
 See [carbu.com](https://carbu.com) website for known towns and postal codes.
 (Only for BE/FR/LU)
-   - For Italy, the town will be requested in the second step of the config flow
+   - For Italy & Netherlands, the town will be requested in the second step of the config flow
    - A filter on supplier brand name can be set (optional).
 If the filter match, the fuel station will be considered, else next will be searched.
 A python regex filter value be set

 ## Integration